 Jeannette Holy Name Society

-The Holy Name Society is a Catholic men’s organization which is open to members of both Jeannette parishes.
+The Holy Name Society is a Catholic organization which is open to both male and female members of both Jeannette parishes.
 The society promotes reverence for the sacred names of God and Jesus Christ; obedience and loyalty to the Magisterium of the Catholic Church; and the personal sanctification and holiness of its members.
 Activities of the group include monthly meetings, a golf outing, visits to the sick, vigils for deceased members and their families and retreats.
 The society provides financial assistance to parish youth programs, those studying for the priesthood and a variety of parish projects.
 No dues are collected, but a “Dollar-a-Month” club and assorted fundraising efforts support the many charitable works of the society.

 Knights of Columbus